Chapter 4:

 Enshin’s thoughts exploded.

 Made you?
 Is Child?
 Then Rei is a Half-yōkai?
-No ... wait ... what?
+No … wait, what?

 The rabbit panicked.

-“Oh no you hurt .
+“Oh no you hurt.
 I need to call Master Rei?!”

 “No … wait.”

 Something caught his eye behind the rabbit.
+A long, thin appendage dangled strangely.

 A tail?
 I don’t remember seeing that before…

-Enshin squinted.
+He squinted.

 “…Come closer.”

 The rabbit floated toward him, ears twitching.
+Its paws hovered nervously in the air.

 He reached out and grabbed the strange appendage.

-At the end… something familiar.
+At the end something familiar.
 A cable.
+A USB cable.

 Enshin lifted his gaze and saw the other end plugged directly into the rabbit’s back.